Conjugacy problem in groups with quadratic Dehn function: The main S -machine M

 The rules of $\mtt_1$ do not change state letters, so it has one state letter in each part of its hardware.

-The connecting rule $\theta(12)$ changes the state letters of $\mtt_1$ by their copies in a disjoint alphabet.
-It locks all sectors except for the input sector ${\check R}_0{\check P}_1$ and the mirror copy of this sector.
+The connecting rule $\theta(12)$ changes the state letters of $\mtt_1$ to their copies in a disjoint alphabet.
+It locks all sectors except for the input sector ${\tilde R}_0{\tilde P}_1$ and the mirror copy of this sector.

-{\bf Set $\mtt_2$} is a copy of the $S$-machine $\rhh_m$ working in the input sector and its mirror image in parallel, i.e.,we identify the standard base of $\rhh_m$ with ${\check R}_0 {\check P}_1{\check Q}_1$.
-The connecting rule $\theta(23)$ locks all sectors except for the input sector ${\check R}_0{\check P}_1$ and its mirror image.
+Set {\bf $\mtt_2$} is a copy of the $S$-machine $\rhh_m$ working in the input sector and its mirror image in parallel, i.e.,we identify the standard base of $\rhh_m$ with ${\tilde R}_0 {\tilde P}_1{\tilde Q}_1$.
+The connecting rule $\theta(23)$ locks all sectors except for the input sector ${\tilde R}_0{\tilde P}_1$ and its mirror image.

-{\bf Set $\mtt_3$} inserts history in the history sectors.
+Set {\bf $\mtt_3$} inserts history in the history sectors.
 This set of rules is a copy of each of the left alphabets $X_{i,l}$ of the $S$-machine $\mmm_2$.
-Every positive rule of $\mtt_3$ inserts a copy of the corresponding positive letter in every history sector ${\check R}_i{\check P}_{i+1}$ next to the right of a state letter from ${\check R}_i$.
+Every positive rule of $\mtt_3$ inserts a copy of the corresponding positive letter in every history sector ${\tilde R}_i{\tilde P}_{i+1}$ next to the right of a state letter from ${\tilde R}_i$.

 Again, $\mtt_3$ does not change the state letters, so each part of its hardware contains one letter.